VuongNM/jekyll-now/_posts/2020-3-6-quantized-space-svm.md

 ![image](/images/output_10_2.png )
+<center>See how evenly distributed the inner part of the point cloud is.</center>

 Note that this method doesn't work well out of the box with density based method like GaussianProcess etc. Density estimations from this method doens't guaranteed to produce the correct density.
 I bet there is weighting tricks to make it match :)